 The test consists of:

-Apply to take the LSAT and pay the exam fee of $160 online, where you must create an account with the Law School Admission Council (LSAC).
-You may take the LSAT four times annually, in February, June, October and December, at these Montana testing centers:
+Apply to take the LSAT and pay the exam fee of $190 online, where you must create an account with the Law School Admission Council (LSAC).
+You may take the LSAT three times a year at these Montana testing centers:

 Receiving Your Score

 You will receive your LSAT score via postal mail about three weeks after taking the test.
 The lowest possible LSAT score is 120, and the highest possible LSAT score is 180.
 The following LSAT scores are the most commonly accepted by law schools in Montana, per the ABA:

 After passing the LSAT, you are ready to apply to ABA-approved law schools.
 You may attend any of the over 200 ABA-accredited law schools nationwide – it need not be located in Montana.
 Check the complete listing of them in the LSAC Official Guide to ABA-Approved Law Schools.

 All ABA-approved law schools, regardless of their location, require you to use the Law School Admission Council’s Credential Assembly Service (CAS) when applying for enrollment.
 This service standardizes your transcripts, letters of recommendation, and online evaluations into a format recognized by all ABA-accredited law schools.
 It can be a real timesaver in helping you gather the supporting materials necessary to send to law schools when you apply.
 The LSAC charges $195 to use this service and will also apply electronically to the ABA-approved law schools you select.

 The State Bar of Montana mandates that you must have a JD degree from an ABA-approved law school.
 There are no exceptions to this rule.
 Even if you graduated from a non-ABA approved law school and were accepted to practice law in another state, you may not apply for admission to Montana’s bar without a JD degree from an ABA-approved law school.
 Foreign law school graduates are not eligible for admission to the Montana bar either.